baites/baites.github.io/_posts/2029-09-16-mixin-and-policy-based-designs-in-python.md

 ### Adding mixin defaults with class factory decorators

-Reusing the *class factory* pattern within a class decorator, we can improve mixin pattern to allow for default mixin classes.
+Reusing the *class factory* pattern within a class decorator, we can improve the mixin pattern to allow for default mixin classes.
 I implemented the decorator as it is shown below

 {% highlight python %}
 def mixinbase(*defaults):